 Isett Heritage Museum

 Isett Heritage Museum is one of the most unique museums in Pennsylvania.
 The museum is not on a major highway.
 It can be found about two miles east of Huntingdon Borough, located on Stone Creek Ridge Road.
 The ridge road has a spectacular aerial view of numerous surrounding mountains and ridges overlooking approximately twenty miles.
 The museum buildings are nestled on beautiful fields surrounded by numerous flower beds and fruit trees, a perfect setting for Mr. Isett’s dream come true.
 Mr. Melvin Isett, born in Huntingdon County in 1922, spent his entire lifetime collecting antiques and memorabilia with a dream to open a museum.
 In 2001, shortly after Mr. Isett’s retirement, his private collection was opened to the public in a renovated barn on the property.
 In 2004 the museum expanded to include a ten thousand square foot building, and once again in 2008 another ten thousand square foot building was added.
 The buildings are home to a collection of over forty thousand items from Mr. Isett, his family and donations.
-During business hours the Lodge is open to the public to meet and socialize with Mr. Isett.
-After visiting Mr. Isett, we hope you will take the time to browse through the Gift Shop.
+After completing your tour, we hope you will take the time to browse through the gift shop.

-Our founders, J. Melvin & Beulah Isett, had a dream of preserving the things that were part of everyday living for future generations.
-In 1990, they bought this farm ...
+Isett Heritage Museum founders, J. Melvin & Beulah Isett, had a dream of preserving the things that were part of everyday living for future generations...

 Isett Heritage Museum would like to offer you the opportunity to take a web based audio tour of ...